My Experience and Qualifications

 How I work

-I offer varied psychological services, including assessments (such as intellectual and behavioural assessments) and therapy for individuals, families and couples across the age spectrum.
+I offer varied psychological services, including assessments (such as intellectual and behavioural assessments) and therapy for adolescents (from age 11) and adult.
 I am also able to conduct psychological health-related workshops for groups of people wanting to improve mental health and wellbeing (including within corporate settings).

 My areas of interest include but are not limited to working with: